 Pick The Biggest Political Story Of 2017

-There was so much that happened in 2017, it's hard to believe.
+So much happened in 2017, it's hard to believe.

-When it came to trying to rank the top stories of the year, it became a near impossibility, especially with so many consequential, eye-popping and fast-moving things that happened.
+Ranking the top stories of the year is nearly impossible, especially with so many consequential, eye-popping and fast-moving things that happened.

 So we need your help in deciding which was the most important.
 To make it easy — and hopefully fun — we created an NCAA-style March Madness bracket for politics.
 (Download it here or print out the picture above.)